-Dr. Ivan Stein at Headache & TMJ Center of New Jersey has been treating patients with TMJ disorder for decades, and many of our patients suffer from related face and neck pain.
-With Dr. Stein’s help, you do not have to settle for a life filled with discomfort, stress and anxiety over your symptoms.
+Drs.
+Ivan & Allan Stein at Headache & TMJ Center of New Jersey have been treating patients with TMJ disorder for decades, and many of our patients suffer from related face and neck pain.
+With the doctors’ help, you do not have to settle for a life filled with discomfort, stress and anxiety over your symptoms.

 Why Do TMJ Problems Cause Face and Neck Pain?

 The TMJ is the ball-and-socket joint that connects the back of your lower jaw to your skull.
 Though it is a small joint, it can cause significant pain if it becomes misaligned, dislocated or injured.
 Some of that pain may radiate through the face and neck because of the location of the joint.
 The TMJ is located right behind a prominent nerve in the face, which is part of an intricate network of nerves crossing and connecting the face, neck and head.
 TMJ injury or inflammation can irritate the nerve, causing pain felt in other areas beyond the jaw (including the eyes, ears, mouth, cheeks, forehead, throat, neck and back).

 The nature of this pain varies widely by patient.
 In your case, you may experience a dull aching sensation or sharper pain affecting one or both sides of your jaw.
 The ache may become exacerbated when opening and closing your jaw to eat, speak and yawn.
 The pain may be accompanied by other symptoms such as audible jaw popping or clicking, earaches, vertigo and a “locked” or “stuck” jaw.

 Overcome TMJ-Related Pain